learn-co-curriculum/dsc-k-nearest-neighbors-lab/README.md

 KNN.predict = predict
 ```

 Great!
-Now, let's try out our new KNN classifier on a sample dataset to see how well it works!
+Now, try out your new KNN classifier on a sample dataset to see how well it works!

 ## Testing Our KNN Classifier

-In order to test the performance of our model, we're going to import the **_Iris Dataset_**.
-Specifically, we'll use the `load_iris` function, which can be found inside of the `sklearn.datasets` module.
-We'll then call this function, and use the object it returns.
-We'll also import `train_test_split` from `sklearn.model_selection`, as well as `accuracy_score` from `sklearn.metrics`.
-Note that there are **_3 classes_** in the Iris Dataset, making this a multicategorical classification problem.
-This means that we can't use evaluation metrics that are meant for binary classification problems.
-For this, we'll just stick to accuracy.
+In order to test the performance of yur model, import the **_Iris Dataset_**.
+Specifically, use the `load_iris` function, which can be found inside of the `sklearn.datasets` module.
+Then call this function, and use the object it returns.
+Also import `train_test_split` from `sklearn.model_selection`, as well as `accuracy_score` from `sklearn.metrics`.
+Note that there are **_3 classes_** in the Iris Dataset, making this a multi-categorical classification problem.
+This means that you can't use evaluation metrics that are meant for binary classification problems.
+For this, just stick to accuracy for now.

-Run the cell below to import everything we'll need from sklearn to test our model.
+Run the cell below to import everything you'll need from sklearn to test our model.

 ```python